AdobeDocs/analytics.pt-BR/help/analyze/ad-hoc-analysis/c-reports-site-metrics.md

  -->

 Como cada conjunto de relatórios é diferente, este conjunto de relatórios é usado de maneira diferente para cada cliente.
-Um relatório de [!UICONTROL Evento personalizado] pode ser usado como um contador que mostrar o número de vezes que um evento ocorre.
-Por exemplo, se **[!UICONTROL event1]** estiver definido para contar o número de vezes em que um documento é baixado, o relatório de [!UICONTROL eventos personalizados] para o Evento 1 mostra o número total de vezes em que o evento (ou download) ocorreu.
+A [!UICONTROL Custom Event] report can be used as a counter that shows the number of times an event occurs.
+For example, if **[!UICONTROL event1]** is set to count the number of times a document is downloaded, then the [!UICONTROL Custom Event] report for Event 1 shows the total number of times the event (or download) occurs.
 Você pode ter diversos relatórios de eventos personalizados.

 ## Relatórios de conversão {#concept_BDD3DD8A46F043BB916C7E346E7C314F}